 Outlook is a tiny town located in the state of Washington.
 With a population of 317 people and just one neighborhood, Outlook is the 312th largest community in Washington.

-Outlook is a blue-collar town, with 72.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Outlook, you'll notice that it is more blue-collar than most other communities in America.
+72.12% of Outlook’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Outlook is a town of transportation and shipping workers, construction workers and builders, and farmers, fishers, or foresters.
 There are especially a lot of people living in Outlook who work in farm management occupations (14.10%), sales jobs (8.65%), and maintenance occupations (8.33%).

-Being a small town, Outlook does not have a public transit system used by locals to get to and from work.
+Outlook is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Outlook in 2022 was $18,999, which is low income relative to Washington and the nation.
 This equates to an annual income of $75,996 for a family of four.
 However, Outlook contains both very wealthy and poor people as well.
 Outlook also has one of the higher rates of people living in poverty in the nation, with 30.16% of its population below the federal poverty line.